rippedpiracy/docs/TV/Shows.md

 **[Pahe](https://pahe.ink) (DDL)** - Has all sorts of content ranging from Anime to general Movies to Korean Drama.
 *<small>You may have to disable [Fast-Forward](https://fastforward.team) to access the links.</small>*

+**[Rarefilmm](https://rarefilmm.com/) (DDL)** - Site having downloads for old and lost films that are not easy to find publicly.
+Also has a chat room feature for requesting such type of films.

 # IRC